farhan7reza7/diff-ymd-package/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug Report3
+name: New Feature
-about: Report a bug encountered in the project
+about: Suggest required feature for the project
-title: "[Bug] "
+title: "[Feature] "
-labels: bug
+labels: Features enhancement
 ---

 # Feature_Request: